Physiography of the Nez Perce Reservation

 The physiographic provinces of the Clearwater Plateau Sub-basin are divided by six major physiographic features: the Lewiston Basin, Soldiers Meadow Slope, Nez Perce Plateau, Camas Prairie, Whitebird Basin, and Dairy Mountain Slope.

 The triangular-shaped Lewiston Basin is bounded on the west by the Snake River; the north by the Clearwater River; and the southeast by the Waha Escarpment.
 The Soldiers Meadow Slope is located between the Lewiston Basin and the Salmon River.
 It extends from the Craig Mountain area toward the northeast, and merges into the Nez Perce Plateau, near the City of Winchester.
 The Nez Perce Plateau and Camas Prairie occupy the basalt plateau, which stretches from the Waha Escarpment to the Mount Idaho Escarpment south of Grangeville.
 The Nez Perce Plateau and the Camas Prairie are combined into a single unit, referred to as the Clearwater Plateau.
 The elevation of the Clearwater Plateau is relatively constant, with elevations ranging from 3000 feet to 3500 feet.
-The Whitebird Basin and Dairy Mountain Slope are located in the terrain to the south of Grangeville (Haggen IDWR 2000-2002 (more info) ).
+The Whitebird Basin and Dairy Mountain Slope are located in the terrain to the south of Grangeville (Haggen IDWR 2000-2002 ( This site may be offline. ) ).

 To further investigate the physiography of the Nez Perce reservation, follow the links below.